Discrete Microlocal Morse Theory: Derived Categories

-Next, we describe how to inductively compute the minimal injective resolution.
-Given a prefix of the minimal injective resolution represented by labeled matrices $\eta^0, \dots, \eta^{d-1}$ (recall Definitions in Section~\ref{sec:labeled_matrices}), the goal is to construct its continuation $\eta^d$.
-That is, we need to construct $\eta^d$ such that is exact at $I^d$, and moreover this extension of the complex is minimal in the sense that all maximal vectors in $I^{d+1}$ are in the image of $\eta^d$.
+\paragraph*{Minimal injective resolution from injective hull} We describe how to inductively compute the minimal injective resolution, given the minimal injective hull.
+That is, given the prefix of the resolution represented by labeled matrices $\eta^0, \dots, \eta^{d-1}$, the goal is to construct its continuation $\eta^d$.
+We need to construct $\eta^d$ such that is exact at $I^d$, and moreover this extension of the complex is minimal in the sense that all maximal vectors in $I^{d+1}$ are in the image of $\eta^d$.
 We construct $\eta^d$ again by induction, this time over $\pi\in\Pi$ in non-increasing order.

 The procedure will only need access to images of $\eta^{d-1}(\pi)$ for $\pi\in\Pi$.
-In particular, it can also be used to construct $\eta^0$ if images of $\alpha(\pi)$ are given---this can be done by running Algorithm~\ref{algo:injective_hull_alpha} in the case of a generic sheaf, but it can be done more efficiently in the case of the constant sheaf, as we describe later.
+In particular, it can also be used to construct $\eta^0$ if images of $\alpha(\pi)$ are given---this can be done by running Algorithm~\ref{algo:injective_hull_alpha} in the case of a generic sheaf (\ref{app:injective_hull}), but it can be done more efficiently in the case of the constant sheaf, as we describe later in Section~\ref{sec:derived_categories:constant_sheaf}.

 Recall that we denote labeled matrices by the same symbols as the maps they represent; the linear map $\eta^d(\pi)$ is described by the submatrix $\eta^d(\pi)=\eta^d[\St\pi,\St\pi]$